kasappeal/sparrest.js/README.md

 3. Register a user with `POST /auth/register { username: "luke", password: "skywalker" }`
 4. Login to obtain your JWT token: `POST /auth/login { username: "luke", password: "skywalker" }`
 5. Start using `json-server` routes in `/api/<json-server routes>`.
 You'll need to auth every request by adding an HTTP header: `Authorization: Bearer <JWT token>`

+## Uploading files

+You can upload files by making a multipart POST request with a file field (with file contents) to `/upload`.